shimanauskas/sandrasforth/README.md

 A Forth for Linux and macOS on x86-64.

-Does not provide a prompt.
+It does not provide a prompt.

 ## Prerequisites